ReeceHarding/tb2/public/data/timeback-whitepaper.md

 # Executive Summary
 ## Transforming Classrooms & Unlocking Potential with AI-Powered Mastery Learning

-In today’s fast-paced world, traditional education systems are increasingly failing children.
+In today's fast-paced world, traditional education systems are increasingly failing children.
 The current approach is outdated, filled with busy work, and often a colossal waste of time.
-Enter **TimeBack**—a transformative model that empowers students to crush academics in 2 hours a day and 2x faster with AI-driven personalized education, freeing up 4 hours to develop life skills and explore interests.
+Enter **TimeBack**—a transformative model that empowers students to crush academics in just 2 hours a day and learn 2x the material (supported by ~6x faster learning rates) with AI-driven personalized education, freeing up 4 hours to develop life skills and explore interests.
 Our students don’t just survive school— they thrive and love every second of it.

 Innovated by MacKenzie Price, **TimeBack** is redefining and revolutionizing the classroom.
 We utilize adaptive technology to provide coursework at the right level and the right motivation to foster a self-driven learning environment.